Count on download impression methodology for DoubleClick Digital Marketing in 2017

 To help ease this transition, we are phasing out the use of standard tags for images before October:

-August 22, 2017: New standard tags cannot be generated for placements with dimensions larger than 1x1.
-Existing standard tags will still serve, but you’ll need to use a different placement tag type for all new tags.
+August 22: New standard tags can no longer be generated for placements with dimensions larger than 1x1.
+Existing standard tags will still serve until October 2, but you’ll need to use a different placement tag type for all new tags.

 How to prepare:

 - Existing placements: Use the Placement Tag Type dimension to identify all of your placements that currently use standard tags.
-These placements will need to be re-trafficked with a new tag type if they are part of a campaign that ends after October 2017.
-We recommend creating a report that incudes the following dimensions and filters:
+These placements will need to be re-trafficked with a new tag type if they are part of a campaign that ends after October 2.
+We recommend creating a report that includes the following dimensions and filters:

 - Placement Tag Type dimension